VoiSmart/pjsip-android/README.md

 - Use of a fixed SIP `Call-ID Header`.
 Refer to [this](https://github.com/VoiSmart/pjsip-android-builder/tree/master/patches/fixed_callid) for more details
 - Get Call Statistics on call disconnected
 - Sip Credential encryption on device.
 Refer to VoiSmart [Crypto](https://github.com/VoiSmart/crypto) library for more details
+- Call Reconnection: useful after a network disconnection, it will try to reconnect the call with new ip/port

 ## What is missing (contributions are welcome):
 - Multiple calls support